 16.5 Grade Point Average (GPA) Calculation

 Where appropriate the GPA is reported in two ways at the bottom of the transcript, “CURRENT” for each semester the student was enrolled and “TO DATE”, indicating cumulative for all semesters the student was enrolled.
-All subjects graded A+; A; B+; B; C+; C; D; F; or DNA (except those listed below the “Non-Applicable to Current Program” line) are included in the GPA calculation.
+All courses graded A+; A; B+; B; C+; C; D+; D; F; or DNA (except those listed below the “Non-Applicable to Current Program” line) are included in the GPA calculation.
 Other grades are not included.

 As outlined in the following example, the GPA is calculated by dividing the total grade points earned by the units of credits attempted.